 English as an Additional Language

-The EAL Department's primary role is to provide the necessary English support to help students with a low level of English to integrate quickly and easily into an English language environment.
-The British School in Bucharest has a team of professionally qualified, experienced EAL teachers to ensure that our students receive all the English support they need to enjoy their time with us and achieve highly in their studies and development.
+The EAL (English as an Additional Language) Department's primary role is to provide the necessary English support to help students with a low level of English integrate quickly and easily into an English language environment.
+The British School of Bucharest has a team of professionally qualified, experienced EAL teachers to ensure that our students receive all the English support they need to enjoy their time with us and achieve highly in their studies and development.

 EAL at Key Stage 1 and 2 (age 5 to 11)